§-Quick questions

 A short, very-low-intensity session the day after hard training.
 The goal is to maintain blood flow to damaged muscle without adding training stress.
 Examples: a 30-minute easy swim, a 45-minute walk, a 30-minute easy spin on a bike.
 Active recovery measurably reduces perceived soreness compared to complete rest, especially after heavy eccentric loading (downhill running, plyometrics, heavy strength sessions).

-What is relaxation techniques?Show answer
+What are relaxation techniques?Show answer

 The same techniques described in the psychological strategies dot point are also recovery tools: